vishnubob/wait-for-it/README.md

 google is up
 ```

 The subcommand will be executed regardless if the service is up or not.
-If you wish to only execute the subcommand only if the service is up, add the `--strict` argument.
+If you wish to execute the subcommand only if the service is up, add the `--strict` argument.
 In this example, we will test port 81 on www.google.com which will fail:

 ```
 $ ./wait-for-it.sh www.google.com:81 --timeout=1 --strict -- echo "google is up"